Creator Questions: Getting started

 Want to be notified if your country becomes available?
 Click here!

-Everything on Kickstarter must be a project.
-A project has a clear goal, like making an album, a book, a gadget, or a work of art.
-A project will eventually be completed, and something will be produced by it.
+Every project on Kickstarter has a clear goal, like making an album, a book, a gadget, or a work of art that will be shared with others.

-We do a quick review of projects before they launch to ensure they fit this criteria, as well as our rules.
+We review projects before they launch to ensure they fit this criteria, as well as our rules.

 - Make a detailed budget of your costs.
 Use this to set your funding goal.

-— Have a plan for spreading the word about the project.
+- Have a plan for spreading the word.

 We encourage creators to research all costs involved in completing their project prior to launching.
 Your funding goal should be the minimum amount of funds you need to complete your project and make and ship any rewards.
 Once your project has launched, the funding goal and deadline cannot be changed.

 After visiting your project page backers should have a clear sense of:

-— What it is you are trying to do
+- What it is you are trying to create

-The more information you share, the more you will earn your backers’ trust.
+The more information you share, the more confident your backers will be in pledging to your project.

 The Prototype Gallery, available for projects in the Technology and Design Categories, as well as the Gaming Hardware subcategory, allows creators to share documentation through different stages of a project’s prototypes to their backers.